Mathura

 Mathura (/bra/) is a city and the administrative headquarters of Mathura district in the Indian state of Uttar Pradesh.
 It is located 162 km south-east of Delhi; and about 15 km from the town of Vrindavan.
 In ancient times, Mathura was an economic hub, located at the junction of important caravan routes.
 The 2011 Census of India estimated the population of Mathura at 441,894.

-In Hinduism, the birthplace of Krishna, one of the main deities in that religion, is believed to be located in Mathura at the Krishna Janmasthan Temple Complex.
-It is one of the Sapta Puri, the seven cities considered holy by Hindus, also called Mokshyadayni Tirth.
+In Hinduism, the birthplace of Krishna, one of the main deities, is believed to be located in Mathura at the Krishna Janmasthan Temple Complex.
+It is one of the Sapta Puri, the seven cities considered holy by Hindus, also called the Mokshyadayni Tirth.
 The Kesava Deo Temple was built in ancient times on the site of Krishna's birthplace (an underground prison).
 Mathura was the capital of the kingdom of Surasena, ruled by Kamsa, the maternal uncle of Krishna.
 Mathura is part of the Krishna circuit (Mathura, Vrindavan, Barsana, Govardhan, Kurukshetra, Dwarka and Bhalka).
-Krishna Janmashtami is grandly celebrated in Mathura every year.
+Krishna Janmashtami is celebrated in Mathura every year.

 Mathura has been chosen as one of the heritage cities for the Heritage City Development and Augmentation Yojana scheme of Government of India.